Keck I and Keck II, with possible trades for SUBARU time.

 or LaTeX form (see also the supporting

-Keck proposals, but must instead be separate, distinct proposal
+no longer be combined with Keck proposals, but must instead be separate,

 Palomar Large Project